JOIN US FOR A WEBINAR ON THE REPORT ON

 In response to evidence of unrecognized depression among AYA males, The Partnership for Male Youth has launched a groundbreaking effort to focus on this important topic.
 That effort consists of two parts: a report on research and recommendations on the subject and the a December 2020 webcast which will also focus on the subject.

-The State of Health of Adolescent and Young Adult Males in the United States – Unrecognized Depression: A Review of Research and Recommendations, is found below.
+The State of Health of Adolescent and Young Adult Males in the United States – Unrecognized Depression: A Review of Research and Recommendations, is found above.

 PMY intends for its work in this area to be a part of a series on the State of Mental Health of Adolescent and Young Adult Males in the United States, which will be produced over time beginning in 2021.